JASP 2025 ~ Speakers, Staff & Discussion Leaders

 Sarah Marsh

 Sarah Marsh is an Associate Professor of English at Seton Hill University.
 Her book manuscript, Novel Constitutions: Bodies of Law and Fictions of Race, 1688-1818, is under review with Oxford University Press's series in Law and Literature.
-She participated in the first Jane Austen Summer Program many years ago as a graduate student at UNC, and she is delighted to return to the fold this summer.
+She participated in the first Jane Austen Summer Program many years ago as a graduate student at UNC, both in the theatricals and as a context corner speaker, and she is delighted to return to the fold this summer.

 Adam F. McCune